Photo: Members of the Stephenson family gather for their annual Christmas dinner, organized and hosted by the elder generation.

 Today, gatherings are organized by, or around, a digital device with no human-to-human or generation-to-generation interaction.
 Elders are abandoned as redundant, their wisdom and knowledge considered of less value than that spewed forth from an AI unit.
 Meanwhile, the new generations scramble over each other in a mad rush to own the latest app or device being sold through the Company Store, few even knowing the implications of such a store, and possessing no understanding of the adjective: artificial.

 There is, however, a trend towards bringing back the Christmas long table, The twist though is the lack of homage paid to the table’s history.
 Like all new generations, this one thinks they invented whatever they think is cool.
-(My generation, the Boomers, thought they’d invented sex.)
+(My generation, the Boomers, thought we’d invented sex.)
 So, the long table is back.
 This time with the present generation congratulating themselves on being inclusive, with one exception.
 Elders are to show up, keep quiet, and be glad they’ve been included.
 If they protest, they’re belittled and told to stop all the nonsense.